Drupal-10-Compatibility/auto_entitylabel/README.md

 1. Work on code remediation in the form of patches until all Github Actions jobs execute successfully.
 1. Submit your patches to the project on Drupal.org!

-## Working on the project locally with DDEV
-1. Execute `ddev install` to install a working copy of Drupal with this project for unit testing purposes

-### Unit Tests
-1.

 Welcome to the Drupal Community, we appreciate your contributions :).
 Happy Coding!

 <!-- Delete all lines above here when creating a project from this template, after following the above instructions -->